simonbrowndotje/c4model/diagrams/03-components.md

 # Component diagram

-Next you can zoom in and decompose each container further to identify the major structural building blocks and their interactions.
+Next you can zoom in and decompose a container to describe the [components](/abstractions/components) that reside inside it; including their responsibilities and the technology/implementation details.

-The Component diagram shows how a container is made up of a number of "components", what each of those components are, their responsibilities and the technology/implementation details.

 ## Example